nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > **Tip:**<br>
 > Commands are not case-sensitive.

-If your task is due by a certain date, you may provide a deadline using the `by`
+If your task is due on a certain date, you may provide a deadline by adding the `by`
 keyword:

 `add "CS2101 homework" by 21 Oct 5pm`